 When Church Leaders step out of line

-In writing this article I’ve been advised to tread carefully so I do not tread on the toes of certain powerful ‘Men 0f God’.
+In writing this article I’ve been advised to tread carefully so that I do not tread on the toes of certain powerful ‘Men 0f God’.
 Naturally I would be scared of a true ‘Man of God’ but not a charlatan.

 Disregarding whatever potential threat there are I will present the truth as I see fit.
 It is the Readers right to discern between right and wrong.